Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Ben is a paediatric rheumatologist and director of paediatric rheumatology at Lady Cilento Children’s Hospital in Brisbane.
 He has completed training in both general paediatrics and paediatric rheumatology.

-Ben and his team provide care and treatment for children and young people with rheumatic diseases, including juvenile idiopathic arthritis and as well as young adult rheumatology transition services.
+Ben and his team provide care and treatment for children and young people with rheumatic diseases, including juvenile idiopathic arthritis as well as young adult rheumatology transition services.

 It is a free public health service delivering care to children who live in Queensland and northern New South Wales with outreach to regional centres.